-- Once you have participated in a few surveys and have cashed out your rewards, some survey companies will change the status of your membership to “preferred”.
-This means that you may receive more surveys, and/or that you will be able to cash out your rewards faster.
+- Once you have participated in a few paid surveys and have cashed out your rewards, some survey companies will change the status of your membership to “preferred”.
+This means that you may receive more surveys, and/or that you will be able to cash out your rewards sooner.

-- Log into your account to check for studies.
-Not all studies are emailed, and if they are, they are often posted online first.
-If you wish to be first in line for the most lucrative studies, it’s best to check online, rather than waiting to be contacted.
+- Log into your survey panel account to check for studies.
+Not all studies are e-mailed, and if they are, they are often posted online first.
+If you wish to be first in line for the most lucrative studies, it’s best to check your account online, rather than waiting to be contacted.

 - If you are sub-specialist, ensure that you state this somewhere; sub-specialists can often earn even more per survey than general practitioners.